Free Will Baptist: History

-The Palmer line
+Palmer-line

-In 1702, a disorganized group of General Baptists in Carolina wrote a request for help to the General Baptist Association in England.
-Though no help was forthcoming, Paul Palmer, whose wife Johanna was the stepdaughter of Benjamin Laker, would labor among these people 25 years later, founding the first "Free Will" Baptist church in Chowan, North Carolina in 1727.
-Palmer organized at least three churches in North Carolina.
+In 1702, non-organized General Baptists in Carolina wrote a request for help to the General Association of General Baptists in England.
+Though no help was forthcoming, Paul Palmer, whose wife Johanna was the stepdaughter of Benjamin Laker, established the first "Free Will" Baptist church in Chowan, North Carolina in 1727.
+Palmer organized at least two other churches in North Carolina.
 His labors, though important, were short.

 Leadership would descend to Joseph Parker, William Parker, Josiah Hart, William Sojourner and others.
 Joseph Parker was part of the organization of the Chowan church and ministered among the Carolina churches for over 60 years.
-From one church in 1727, they grew to over 20 churches by 1755.
-After 1755, missionary labors conducted by the Philadelphia Baptist Association converted most of these churches to the Particular Baptist positions of unconditional election and limited atonement.
-By 1770, only 4 churches and 4 ministers remained of the General Baptist persuasion.
-By the end of 18th century, these churches were commonly referred to as "Free Will Baptist", and this would later be referred to as the "Palmer line of Free Will Baptists".
-The churches in the Palmer line organized various associations and conferences, and finally organized a General Conference in 1921.
-Many Baptists from Calvinistic Baptist backgrounds, primarily Separate Baptists, became Free Will Baptists in the 19th century.
+The movement grew to over 20 churches by 1755.
+After 1755, missionary labors conducted by the Philadelphia Baptist Association turned most of these churches Calvinists.
+By 1770, only four churches and four ministers remained Free Will Baptists.
+By the end of the 18th century, these churches were commonly referred to as "Free Will Baptist", and this would later be referred to as the "Palmer line of Free Will Baptists".
+The churches in the Palmer line organized various associations and conferences and organized a general conference in 1921.
+Many Baptists from Calvinist backgrounds, primarily Separate Baptists, became Free Will Baptists in the 19th century.

-The Randall line
+Randall-line

-While the movement in the South was struggling, a new movement rose in the North through the work of Benjamin Randall (1749–1808).
-Randall initially united with the Particular Baptists in 1776, but broke with them in 1779 due to their strict views on predestination.
-In 1780, Randall formed a "Free" or "Freewill" (Randall would combine the words "free" and "will" into a single word) Baptist church in New Durham, New Hampshire.
-By 1782 twelve churches had been founded, and they organized a Quarterly Meeting.
+While the movement in the South was struggling, a new movement rose in the North through the work of Benjamin Randall.
+Randall initially united with the Particular Baptists in 1776 but broke with them in 1779 due to their strict views on predestination.
+In 1780 Randall formed a "Free" or "Freewill" Baptist church in New Durham, New Hampshire (Randall would combine the words "free" and "will" into a single word).
+By 1782 twelve churches had been established, and they organized a Quarterly Meeting.
 In 1792 a Yearly Meeting was organized.

-The "Randall" line itself split into two groups in 1835:
+The "Randall-line" line split into two groups in 1835: